 He adds: “What we’re doing is a transformational idea.
 We’re going to produce something that is not the same, but it is going to be cost-efficient and much less harmful to the environment.”

 What still remains uncertain is whether or not consumers will accept a lab-grown meat product.

 Neil Stephens, a sociologist from the Cesagen Centre at UK’s Cardiff University, has been studying the emergence of lab-grown meat and has interviewed a number of researchers working on the technology.

 “Is this stuff really meat or something else?” says Stephens.
-“Some want it to be meat, and recognized like any other meat.
-Others think it is better to be seen as a new type of meat and as such OK to taste or look different.
+“Some wanted it to be meat and recognized like any other meat.
 Then there is a minority who feel it is a meat substitute, very meat-like but not meat.”